kookmin-sw/2019-cap1-18/index.md

 Fine dust is increasing every year.
 So the government is encouraging people to stay indoors instead of going out.
 However, there are also factors that cause fine dust from cooking and home Appliances etc. Therefore, ventilation is recommended and alternative options are provided, such as using an air purifier when fine dust concentration is high.
-For the reason, we intend to manage the improvement of indoor air environment, including ventilation, more efficiently and systematically through out **'Mini BuT'** project.
+For the reason, we intend to manage the indoor fine dust concentration, including ventilation, more efficiently and systematically through out **'Mini BuT'** project.
 **'Mini BuT'** means 'Mini Butler'.
 It means a small butler, which manages indoor air quality, like a butler who manages the inside of the house.

-Collects indoor environment data through sensors connected to Raspberry Pi and sends it to server by 'MQTT'communication.
+Collects indoor environment data through sensors connected to Mini BuT(Raspberry Pi) and sends it to server by 'MQTT'communication.
-Server obtain outdoor environment data with public data 'API' and compares and analyzes it with indoor environment data.
+The Server collects fine dust data through the public data Open API and KMU Crowd Sensor Cloud.
+This method ensures the representation and locality of the data.
+Then server compares and analyzes it with indoor environment data.
-Then, the server sends control commands to the Raspberry Pi according to the analysis results.
+Then, the server sends control commands to the Mini BuT(Raspberry Pi) according to the analysis results.
-The Raspberry Pi operates the devices connected to the Raspberry Pi by 'IR' communication.
+The Mini BuT(Raspberry Pi) operates the devices connected to the Mini BuT.
-Using Web App, users can easily view their accumulated indoor environment data and directly control their devices.
+Using Web Page, users can easily view their accumulated indoor environment data and directly control their devices.

 - - -